 Biology of a Cycle, the short-short version

 There are major hormone changes happening in perimenopause.
 Let me back up.
 There are major hormone changes happening constantly in a woman’s body from puberty through menopause.
-Our bodies get in to a nice rhythm once periods are regular, sometime in our teens to our...
+Our bodies get into a nice rhythm once periods are regular, sometime in our teens to our...